aKhadiemik/ProcureIt/README.md

 The application built to be deployed either on-premise or over PaaS's platforms like AWS or Heroku.
 Continuous integration and deployment (CI/CD) pipelines set up for automated deployment.

+### Requirements for Installation

+The required packages for successful installation of the app are provided on the requirements.txt file.
+You will also need a web server - we recommend Nginx, for app server - gunicorn is recommended and for database server - MySQL.
+The app can be modified to work with any database server, however, you will require Python packages that allow for connection to those specific database servers.

+In order for the application to work as desired ensure that the settings.py file is edited to work with the specific packages that you install.

+### Usage

+A great part of the paths to use the app is captured under User Stories here.
+You can create Supplier/Vendor Accounts, Create and Populate Purchase Orders, Create and Populate GRNs.
+The latter have to be linked to a specific Purchase Order.

 ### Data Population

 Sample data used for testing purposes.
 For production, users will input their own procurement data through the application.